 We produce all our artworks to order, which is a highly sustainable approach to manufacturing as it avoids material waste, and our standard sizes are engineered for 100% utilisation of a full sheet.
 Properly cared for, the artworks will last for decades.

-But if and when there's no longer a place for them, what are your options for recycling?
+But if and when there's no longer a place for them, what are your options?

-1. First off, we would suggest you look to on-sell or donate the artwork.
+1. You can of course look to on-sell or donate the artwork.
 If you don't want to handle the sale, or know of anyone setting up a new home, think charitably: there are always deserving blank walls out there in your local community.

-2. If that isn't an option, maybe because it's been severely damaged, the good news is that the material can be recycled.
+2. If that isn't an option the good news is that the material can be recycled.